KOLOMVERSE: Korea open large-scale image dataset for object detection in the maritime universe: Dataset

-For post-annotation, we investigated our dataset to identify errors and correct them to form an accurate and reliable dataset.
-Firstly, we checked if the annotation criteria as described above were clearly followed.
-Moreover, we checked if any objects were incorrectly labeled and any objects that did not belong to any of our defined five classes were labeled.
-We checked for such errors and if found, we correctly re-labeled the images.
-In addition, if the parts of the own ships used to collect our data are visible in the dataset, such ships were excluded from annotation as they have completely different shapes from the rest of the ships in the dataset.
-We also checked if the bounding box is not exactly positioned on the object.
+\item Field validation: we checked that all necessary fields (e.g., image ID, class label, coordinate information) were presented in the annotation data. \item Error detection: we checked if the annotation criteria as described above were clearly followed.
+Moreover, we checked if any objects were incorrectly labeled and any objects that did not belong to any of our defined five classes were labeled. \item Class consistency: we ensured that objects of the same class are labeled consistently.
+Additionally, if the parts of the own ships used to collect our data are visible in the dataset, such ships were excluded from annotation as they have completely different shapes from the rest of the ships in the dataset. \item Coordinate consistency: we checked if the bounding box is exactly positioned on the object.